Texas pornography law, abortion, ghost guns among cases to be heard by U.S. Supreme Court

 Paxton has filed suit against Aylo Global Entertainment, who own several pornographic websites, claiming they are in violation of a Texas law requiring age verification on site with sexual material.

-"Everybody agrees you can limit minors' access to material that's for adults, but when you do it the way Texas did, where you have to register and put your name in, there's an argument that that very quickly can become a form of censorship.
+"Everybody agrees you can limit minors' access to material that's for adults, but when you do it the way Texas did, where you have to register and put your name in, there's an argument that very quickly can become a form of censorship.
 And the federal courts have traditionally been very skeptical about that kind of registration type system," said Coale.

 Moment of Threat Doctrine